 The East Sussex painter Jake Wood-Evans has coming a long way from fitting parquet flooring.
 A former handyman and painter-decorator, Wood-Evans’ new solo show Legacy and Disorder at the Unit London gallery draws on the legacy of Old Master paintings.
 It’s his third major solo exhibition.

 “There’s a whole world out there, do you know what I mean?”
-Wood-Evans is describing a picture he saw the other day, he thinks, on painter Alex Kanevsky’s Instagram.
+Wood-Evans is describing a picture he thinks he saw on painter Alex Kanevsky’s Instagram.
 “He posted one of Lucian Freud’s nudes.
 It was just the bosom, and it was almost like a Turner painting.
 The bosom!
 It’s like, it fucking is!
 It’s like a sky, and you’re like – that’s what painting is about.”

 We’re at the Mayfair gallery exhibiting his work.
 Wood-Evans is unabashedly frank about his passion for painting.
 He swears excitably, almost matter-of-factly, about his favourite artists (A portrait of Thomas Lawrence?
 “Oh fuck, that’s properly good.”
 Cecily Brown’s abstracts?
 “I fucking love that”).
 Sometimes he almost gives the impression that he’s as surprised as anyone at his transformation from local tradesman to international contemporary artist.